 Before making a lump sum withdrawal, it is important to understand that in dollar terms, a reduced balance will impact future regular pension payments.
-To make a lump sum withdrawal all you need to do is complete the Withdrawal form available at onesuper.com.
+To make a lump sum withdrawal all you need to do is complete the Withdrawal form available on the Secure Online Portal.
 Lump sum withdrawals do not count towards your annual minimum pension payments.